cr-0w/MALDEV/README.md

 - APC Injection
 - ...

+> **Note**:
+> *As I come across more stuff, I'll add more to the list.
+Moreover, as I complete the techniques above, I'll also update this list.*

 ## `🛑` DISCLAIMER

 Obviously, the stuff in this repository is explicitly for educational purposes.
 Not that you'll be able to run this in a patched environment without getting the absolute sh*t flagged out of it.
 Regardless, I do not condone the use of these scripts for any malicious activities.